ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

  I'm inspired by [April Hathcock's](https://aprilhathcock.wordpress.com/recommended-reading/) and [Jessica Schomberg's](http://catassessmentresearch.blogspot.com/2016/02/critlib-and-diversity-related-books.html) lists and want to share something similar.
 I plan to have a range of things here, eventually including links to my own posts that deal with cultural studies & critical theory, particularly as it pertains to LIS.
 I'm also planning to organize and annotate these recommendations more along the way.

- The below aren't my attempt at an "intro to #critlib" or "intro to critical theory"—these are just readings that I profoundly appreciate and recommend to anyone interested.
+ The below certainly isn't my attempt at an "intro to #critlib" or "intro to critical theory"—these are just readings that I profoundly appreciate and recommend to anyone interested.
+My motivation is that I'm working toward having a quick answer to what I mean by "cultural studies," and these are some of the readings that are helping me develop that kind of elevator speech about what critical theory means to me.

- I'll start working on a more "intro to #critlib" section soon enough, though, and some of these will reappear there!
+I'll start working on a more "intro to #critlib" section soon enough and some of these will reappear there.

 ### Books